regen-network/regen-server/README.md

 yarn migrate
 ```

-For more tips on adding migrations, refer to [TODO](sql/migrations.md).
+For more tips related to migrations, refer to [sql/migrations.md](sql/migrations.md).

 ### Seeding